open-edge-insights/eii-core/docker_setup/README.md

 ## <u>Pre-requisities</u>:

+### **`Ubuntu Only`**

-1. [**`Ubuntu Only`**] Install latest docker cli/docker daemon by following [https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce).
+1. Install latest docker cli/docker daemon by following [https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce).
 Follow **Install using the repository** and **Install Docker CE (follow first 2 steps)** sections there.
 Also, follow the manage docker as a non-root user section at [https://docs.docker.com/install/linux/linux-postinstall/](https://docs.docker.com/install/linux/linux-postinstall/) to run docker without sudo

-2. [**`Ubuntu Only`**] Please follow the below steps only if the node/system on which the docker setup is tried out is running behind a HTTP proxy server.
+2. Please follow the below steps only if the node/system on which the docker setup is tried out is running behind a HTTP proxy server.
 If that's not the case, this step can be skipped.

     * Configure proxy settings for docker client to connect to internet and for containers to access internet by following [https://docs.docker.com/network/proxy/](https://docs.docker.com/network/proxy/).
 One can copy the below json object to ~/.docker/config.json (**Note**: `Depending on the geo location where the system is setup, please use the proxy settings of that geo.
 This change may not be needed in  non-proxy environment`):